lacklab/chipseq_pipeline/README.md

 # chipseq_pipeline
+Wow! a ChIPseq pipeline!

+This pipeline is desinged to process multiple ChIPseq samples all at once.
+Library layout (Single/Paired) aware

-WOOOOW, a snakemake ChIPseq pipeline!
+ a generic snakemake pipeline that allows processing multiple ChIPseq samples in HPC clusters.